brunospitti/wedding-test/src/info/weddingInfo/en.md

   don’t help, we have organised a shuttle van service so all of you can enjoy the party with no worries.

-  So if you're interested in joining the vans, complete the form below
+  So if you're interested in joining the vans, complete the form below for us to keep in touch

   <span>*Return trip around R$35,00 per person.</span>
 finalPhrase: en - final